 Indications and Usage for Flagyl 375 Capsules

 Symptomatic Trichomoniasis.
-Flagyl 375 Capsules are indicated for the treatment of symptomatic trichomoniasis in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).
+FLAGYL 375 capsules are indicated for the treatment of T. vaginalis infection in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).

 Asymptomatic Trichomoniasis.
-Flagyl 375 Capsules are indicated in the treatment of asymptomatic females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
+FLAGYL 375 capsules are indicated in the treatment of asymptomatic T. vaginalis infection in females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
 Since there is evidence that presence of the trichomonad can interfere with accurate assessment of abnormal cytological smears, additional smears should be performed after eradication of the parasite.

-Treatment of Asymptomatic Consorts.
+Treatment of Asymptomatic Sexual Partners.
 T. vaginalis infection is a venereal disease.
 Therefore, asymptomatic sexual partners of treated patients should be treated simultaneously if the organism has been found to be present, in order to prevent reinfection of the partner.
 The decision as to whether to treat an asymptomatic male partner who has a negative culture or one for whom no culture has been attempted is an individual one.
-In making this decision, it should be noted that there is evidence that a woman may become reinfected if her consort is not treated.
+In making this decision, it should be noted that there is evidence that a woman may become reinfected if her sexual partner is not treated.
 Also, since there can be considerable difficulty in isolating the organism from the asymptomatic male carrier, negative smears and cultures cannot be relied upon in this regard.
-In any event, the consort should be treated with metronidazole in cases of reinfection.
+In any event, the sexual partner should be treated with metronidazole in cases of reinfection.

-In amebic liver abscess, metronidazole therapy does not obviate the need for aspiration or drainage of pus.
+In amebic liver abscess, FLAGYL 375 capsules therapy does not obviate the need for aspiration or drainage of pus.

 Anaerobic Bacterial Infections.
-Flagyl 375 Capsules are indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
-Indicated surgical procedures should be performed in conjunction with metronidazole therapy.
-In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Flagyl 375 Capsules.
+FLAGYL 375 capsules are indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
+Indicated surgical procedures should be performed in conjunction with FLAGYL therapy.
+In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to FLAGYL 375 capsules.

-SKIN AND SKIN STRUCTURE INFECTIONS caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus niger, Peptostreptococcus species, or Fusobacterium species.
+SKIN AND SKIN STRUCTURE INFECTIONS caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus species, Peptostreptococcus species, or Fusobacterium species.

-GYNECOLOGIC INFECTIONS, including endometritis, endomyometritis, tubo-ovarian abscess, and postsurgical vaginal cuff infection, caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus niger, or Peptostreptococcus species.
+GYNECOLOGIC INFECTIONS, including endometritis, endomyometritis, tubo-ovarian abscess, and postsurgical vaginal cuff infection, caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus species, Peptostreptococcus species, or Fusobacterium species.